ketchbrookanalytics/quarto-pdf-dev/README.md

 1. Clone this repository to your local machine.
 2. Ensure that Docker is running.
-3. Open the newly cloned foler containing this repository in VSCode.
+3. Open the newly cloned folder containing this repository in VSCode.
-4. You should see a popup message in VSCode asking you if you want to "Reopen this folder in a container".
-Click "Reopen Folder in Container".
+4. You should see a popup message in VSCode letting you know that this folder contains a Dev Container configuration file.
+Click "Reopen in Container".

 This will build the Docker image locally (which will take a few minutes the first time you do this) and then spin up a Docker container that will serve as your development environment in VSCode.
 You can continue working in VSCode as you normally would!
+If you make changes to any of the files in the [.devcontainer/](.devcontainer/) directory, you will need to rebuild the image.

 ### Rendering the Report